Strategically Preparing Open Channel Flow for GATE Civil Engineering

 Get the concepts cleared and work out maximum numerical questions to get a thorough idea.

 As soon as you are done with the part of this subject, you must take an online test series for GATE (CE).

 5. SURGES & WAVE FRONTS (1 DAY)

 Surges are moving hydraulic jumps (unsteady RVF).
-Topics include positive surge (two cases: surge moving downstream & moving upstream), celerity of waves for both these cases, negative surges, opening & closing of sluice gate (identifying direction of movement of surge-match the following question), combination of surges & control sections.
+Topics include positive surge (two cases: surge moving downstream & moving upstream), celerity of waves for both these cases, negative surges, opening & closing of sluice gate (identifying the direction of movement of surge-match the following question), a combination of surges & control sections.
 Practice 2-3 numerical questions.